Jackson Psychology Services

 I am a qualified Clinical Psychologist registered with the Health and Care Professions Council (HCPC), which monitors and regulates the practice of Clinical Psychologists.
-I have a provisional accreditation in Cognitive Behavioural Therapy (CBT) with the British Association of Behavioural and Cognitive Psychotherapies (BABCP), working towards full accreditation, and a foundation level accreditation from the Association for Family Therapy and Systmeic Practice.
+I am eligible for provisional accreditation in Cognitive Behavioural Therapy (CBT) with the British Association of Behavioural and Cognitive Psychotherapies (BABCP), working towards full accreditation, and a foundation level accreditation from the Association for Family Therapy and Systemic Practice.
 My Masters degree was completed at University of Birmingham and my Clinical Psychology Doctorate was completed at University College London.

 I would describe myself as easy-going, reliable and warm.
 I currently work in an NHS forensic secure unit role, but I also see private clients in South East London on a Tuesday evening.

 I have over 7 years of experience working in a number of clinical areas including mental health, learning disabilities, long-term health conditions and sexual health.
 My experience includes a variety of settings, including secure hospitals, social care, community services, GP surgeries and primary care services.

 I like to work collaboratively with clients exploring their goals and hopes for therapy and using this as the grounding to consistently return to.
 Developing a shared formulation, or understanding, of client's difficulties can then inform the choice of a range of evidence-based psychological models and theories.